wanilly/MachineLearning/mnist/README.md

-#Mnist: what is the Mnist?
+# Mnist : What is the Mnist?

-  Let claclute each hadwritten 0 to 9's pictures pixel using Mnist datasets.
+  ## Let claclute each hadwritten 0 to 9's pictures pixel using Mnist datasets.

   Datasets address: